canonical/intel-neural-processing-unit/snaps/openvino/consumer/README.md

 ```

 If you have not done so already, ensure the following
-are performed in oder to set up non-root access to the
+are performed in order to set up non-root access to the
 NPU device:

 ```